animatedmax/spring-data-geode/src/main/markdown/index.md

 - **Idle Timeout (TTI)**: The amount of time in seconds that an object may remain in the cache after the last access.
 The Idle Timeout counter for an object is reset any time its TTL counter is reset.
-In addition, an entry’s Idle Timeout counter is reset any time the entry is accessed through a get operation or a `netSearch`.
+In addition, an entry's Idle Timeout counter is reset any time the entry is accessed through a get operation or a `netSearch`.
 The Idle Timeout counter for a Region is reset whenever the Idle Timeout is reset for one of its entries.